-Except as provided in section 11-9, the Tribe shall have the sole proprietary interest in, and the sole responsibility for the conduct of any gaming operation authorized by this Ordinance, unless the Tribe elects to allow individually owned gaming.
+The Tribe shall have the sole proprietary interest in, and the sole responsibility for the conduct of any gaming operation authorized by this Ordinance.
 Such provision does not, however, limit the Tribe's ability to enter into a management contract wherein net revenues are divided between the Tribe and other parties to the contract.
 A gaming establishment shall be operated so as to produce the maximum amount of net revenues to the Tribe.
-Except as provided in section 11- 9.02, net revenues will go entirely to the Tribe and will be used solely for the followingpurposes:
+Net revenues will go entirely to the Tribe and will be used solely for the following purposes:

-- (1) to fund tribal government operations or programs; - (2) to provide for the general welfare of the Tribe and its members; - (3) to promote tribal economic development; - (4) to donate to charitable organizations; or - (5) to help fund operations of local governmentagencies.
+(1) to fund tribal government operations or programs;

+(2) to provide for the general welfare of the Tribe and its members;

+(3) to promote tribal economic development;

+(4) to donate to charitable organizations; or

+(5) to help fund operations of local governmentagencies.